The (Future) Wales Coast Path

 Pilot explorations with the landscapes and communities of the Gwent Levels and Newport took place in 2020, supported by National Theatre Wales and Creative Europe.
 In August 2020 Alison walked the possible future coastline from Chepstow to Newport, alongside local people, researchers, and land managers.
 A photo diary of this journey and the conversations along the route can be found here.
 In 2022 the Lighthouses were installed at Newport Riverfront and Magor Marsh and a year of seasonal walks took place, culminating in the creation of a two volume “Guidebook for the Future”, featuring maps, walking scores, photographs, essays and reflections by artists and local participants.

 Pervasive Media Studio supported deeper exploration into the international context of the work with collaborators Ken Eklund and Vikram Iyengar – you can listen to the artists talk about the project here.
-The international side of the work developed into a sister project called Inter/Tidal, where a team of artists from Kolkata worked with young people on the island of Sagar and exchanged gifts with young people on the Gwent Levels.
+The international side of the work developed into a sister project called Inter/Tidal, where a team of artists from Kolkata worked with young people on the island of Sagar and created an exchange with young people on the Gwent Levels.

 This project was generously supported by Arts Council Wales, Natural Resources Wales, Severn Estuary Partnership, Gwent Wildlife Trust, Newport Riverfront, Newport Fusion, and many others.